Zoom Mobile vs. Desktop App: Know the Differences

 - Virtual backgrounds

-Feature available only on Zoom mobile app
+Feature available only on Zoom mobile app (iOS and Android)

-- Call in to meetings via phone
+- Calling in to meetings via a phone number

 Here’s a handy infographic to show you the high-level differences between the Zoom desktop app and Zoom mobile app.